Major Henry Charles David Marshall - Wallet 1 - Booklet 4 - Part 2

 two men or on rocky ground built sangers (that is

-round walls of rocks) the depth of slits and the height
+raised walls of rocks) The depth of slits and the height

 of sangers was about 3 feet.
 There was a little delay